rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Let's define a bug as an unintended program defect, that removes all the temporary hacks and "bugs that are features" from consideration.
 But it is the programmer's job to figure these things out.
 A bug implies some issue in the programmer mental process.

+Types are relevant here.
+Programmers who start using a PL with powerful strict types (like Idris or even Haskell) experience this first hand: lots of compilation errors 9 out of 10 uncovering an issue in the program.

 I consider cognitive overload to be the main cause of bugs.
 Thus, and if you agree, we should look for ways to reduce that load.
 Cognitive psychology advice is to reduce cognitive load by redirecting extraneous load towards germane load.
 That would suggest using more abstractions, maybe using types more...